-13 Members are required to comply with 'The National Assembly for Wales (Assembly Members and Officers) (Salaries, Allowances etc.) Determination 'as approved by the National Assembly.
+- 13. Members are required to comply with 'The National Assembly for Wales (Assembly Members and Officers) (Salaries, Allowances etc.) Determination 'as approved by the National Assembly. - 14.
+The Determination sets out the salaries and allowances which Members are entitled to as a result of the discharging of their Assembly duties.